Effects of time zones on North American broadcasting: News and sports

-Tape delays have occurred even during Olympics held in the Americas, including the famous "Miracle on Ice" hockey game at the 1980 Winter Olympics in Lake Placid, New York (which ABC was unsuccessful in having rescheduled for primetime due to objections from Soviet officials, who wanted a more favorable timeslot for its local audience), and most egregiously during the 2002 and 2010 Winter Olympics in Salt Lake City and Vancouver respectively, which were both held in western North America, and 2016 Summer Olympics in Rio de Janeiro, Brazil, which was relatively situated in eastern North America time shift.
+Tape delays have occurred even during Olympics held in the Americas, including the famous Miracle on Ice hockey game at the 1980 Winter Olympics in Lake Placid, New York (which ABC was unsuccessful in having rescheduled for primetime due to objections from Soviet officials, who wanted a more favorable timeslot for its local audience), and most egregiously during the 2002 and 2010 Winter Olympics in Salt Lake City and Vancouver respectively, which were both held in western North America, and 2016 Summer Olympics in Rio de Janeiro, Brazil, which was relatively situated in eastern North America time shift.

-For the 2018 Winter Olympics in Pyeongchang — the first of three consecutive Games being held in Asia — NBC adopted a new format for its primetime Olympics coverage with a larger emphasis on live coverage, and announced that the main primetime window would air simultaneously in all time zones.
+For the 2018 Winter Olympics in Pyeongchang – the first of three consecutive Games being held in Asia – NBC adopted a new format with a larger emphasis on live coverage for its primetime Olympics coverage, and announced that the main primetime window would air simultaneously in all time zones.
 NBC cited the "communal" experience, increased use of social media, and decades-long widespread criticism of the prior format for this transition.
 Following the example of Beijing 2008, all the figure skating finals were allocated to local morning times.
 This also applied in the 2022 Winter Olympics in Beijing.

 Beginning in the 2025–26 season, NBC plans to air a weekly doubleheader of NBA games on Tuesday nights under a new broadcasting agreement.
-However, the games will be split regionally and feature joint live broadcasts allotted for 8 p.m.
-ET and 8 p.m.
+However, the games will be split regionally and feature joint live broadcasts allotted for 8p.m.
+ET and 8p.m.
 PT, respectively.
 In this arrangement, the first game would air in prime time for viewers on the East Coast, and West Coast viewers would instead see the second game.
 Both games will stream nationally on NBC's Peacock service, and NBC affiliates will have the option to air both games live or tape-delay only either of the games if they so choose.